efwatts/LRP_Troubleshooting/04_transcriptome_summary/README.md

-# Long Read Transcriptome Summary - this module can be reduced (see below) <br />
+# Long Read Transcriptome Summary <br />
-Produces a pacbio-gene reference table. <br />
+Produces a pacbio accession to gene name reference table. <br />

 Here is an AI generated summary of this step: <br />
 > The `transcriptome_summary.py` script is designed to generate a summary of the transcriptome data from long-read sequencing.
 It takes as input various files, including SQANTI classification files, Kallisto TPM files, and gene length statistics.
 The script processes these inputs to create a comprehensive summary that includes gene-level tables, isoform information, and other relevant metrics.
 The output files can be used for downstream analysis and visualization of the transcriptome data.